zenwalk/feralfilehosting/Feral Wiki/Other software/aria2c/readme.md

 Press and hold the `Windows Key` then press `R` to open the run prompt.

-IF you copy and paste this command into the promtp it will laod and run aria2c in the command promtp window.
+If you copy and paste this command into the prompt it will load and run aria2c in the command prompt window.

 ~~~
-C:\aria2c.exe --enable-rpc=true --check-certificate=false --rpc-listen-port=6800 -x 16 -d "%UserProfile%\My Documents\aria2c"
+C:\aria2c.exe --enable-rpc=true --check-certificate=false -x 16 -d "%UserProfile%\My Documents\aria2c"
 ~~~

 To have the program run in the background you will need to run this command from with Command prompt directly: